 It also helps decrease confusion by providing subtitles which may make up part-of what we say during class discussions - this brings ease understanding since there won’t always need facial expressions communicated through body language alone!

-When feelings are explained in the moment it helps students who have difficulty reading social cues recognise the feelings of others.
+When feelings are explained in the moment it helps students who have difficulty reading social cues recognize the feelings of others.

 Resources for parents, educators, and individuals in teaching autistic children

-Emotion cards are a great way for students with autism to identify different emotions.
-Shuffle the pack and go through each card, asking your child if they can recognise what emotion is shown without looking at it.
+• Emotion cards are a great way for students with autism to identify different emotions.
+Shuffle the pack and go through each card, asking your child if they can recognize what emotion is shown without looking at it.
+They are one of the best autism teaching methods recommended by doctors!

-Board games are an excellent way for teaching autistic children manners and demonstrate the importance of being polite.
-In addition, this simple but effective activity puts a twist on some classic board game varieties by requiring players before they start playing (or upon completion) wish their opponent “good luck” or “game well played.”
+• Board games with a twist are an excellent way for teaching autistic children manners and demonstrate the importance of being polite.
+In addition, this simple but effective activity puts a twist on some classic board game varieties by requiring players before they start playing.
+Teaching methods for autistic child differs largely from those with no autism or any mental health issues.

 Conclusion